 A question that comes up time and again is, “What differentiates drama therapy from psychotherapy?”
 As someone with a background and training in theatre, drama, and performance studies, this question is a frequent source of confusion and frustration.
 Because the… Read moreDrama Therapy and its Roots in Theatrical Techniques

 It is always challenging to answer the question, “What is drama therapy?”
 This is because drama therapy can look so many different ways!
 Any aspect of theatre or drama may be incorporated into a drama therapy practice.
 Including (but not… Read moreDrama Therapy and the Creative Arts Therapies

-As someone who has dedicated my life’s work and study to the Arts and Humanities, I know that in the US especially, I am fighting an uphill battle.
-But why is that the case, when the Arts and Humanities have… Read moreTheoretical Foundations of Drama Therapy: Thinking Outside the Binary
+I am someone who has dedicated my life’s work and study to the Arts and Humanities.
+It is why I ultimately decided to pursue drama therapy.
+I know that in the US especially, I am fighting an uphill battle.
+But… Read moreTheoretical Foundations of Drama Therapy: Thinking Outside the Binary

 There is a common, popular narrative in mental health.
 That mental illness is caused by faulty brain chemicals.
 People with depression have brains that cannot produce enough serotonin.
 Those with ADHD lack dopamine.
 This narrative attempts to reduce cultural stigma… Read moreYour brain isn’t broken: Mental health in late capitalism